Working Papers

 Abstract

-Climate change can affect agricultural production through land productivity and multicropping capacities, with effects largely heterogeneous across countries and crops.
-Given the agricultural sector’s substantial contribution to both income and employment in many developing economies, evolving agro-climatic conditions have the potential to reshape labor reallocation as well as agricultural production.
-I build and quantify a dynamic spatial general equilibrium model incorporating farmers’ optimal crop choices, international trade, and forward-looking household migration.
-Findings indicate that under RCP 8.5, the overall global welfare effect on agricultural workers is modest, yet welfare effects vary substantially across countries.
-Results also highlight that the general equilibrium effects of labor mobility are nontrivial, and domestic structural transformation, in particular, plays a crucial role in mitigating the adverse effects of climate change.
+Climate change affects agricultural production through land productivity and multicropping capacities.
+Given agriculture’s substantial contribution to both income and employment in developing economies, evolving agro-climatic conditions can reshape labor reallocation and agricultural production.
+I develop a dynamic spatial general equilibrium model incorporating farmers’ optimal crop choices, international trade, and forward-looking migration.
+Under RCP 8.5, global welfare effects on agricultural workers are modest but vary significantly across countries.
+Results highlight that the general equilibrium effects of labor mobility are nontrivial, and domestic structural transformation can play a crucial role in mitigating the adverse impacts of climate change.

-Yongyang Cai, Khyati Malik, Hyeseon Shin.
 Dynamics of Global Emission Permit Prices and Regional Social Cost of Carbon under Noncooperation.
-[Preprint].

 Presentations: LSE Environment Camp, Heartland Workshop, OSU Interdisciplinary Research Fall Forum: Computational Approaches for a Just and Sustainable World